-Financial Fair Play rules have been repeatedly put up by as the biggest obstacle to the imminent new Saudi PIF Newcastle United owners, quickly reversing 13 years of Mike Ashley neglect.
+Financial Fair Play rules have been repeatedly put up as the biggest obstacle to the imminent new Saudi PIF Newcastle United owners, quickly reversing 13 years of Mike Ashley neglect.

 As things stand, UEFA rules don’t allow clubs to lose more than 30m euros (approximately £26.8m) per season, averaged over any three year period.

 When you say don’t allow, owners of a club CAN cover greater losses than that, but would not be allowed into the Champions League or Europa League.

 The Premier League have their own rules on Financial Fair Play, with owners allowed to cover losses of up to £35m per season, once again averaged over any three year period.

 Mike Ashley refusing to allow proper investment in the Newcastle squad, has actually meant that the imminent Saudi PIF owners would have extra wriggle room after taking over, football finance expert Kieran Maguire believes the new NUFC owners could spend up to around £150m on new players in their first season, due to profits the club made in recent seasons.